ordinators/ordinator/DEVELOPMENT_ROADMAP.md

 - [ ] Optionally support branch/tag selection
 - [ ] Integrate with existing bootstrap and apply flows
 - [ ] Enhance `ordinator push` to accept a `--repo` or `--remote` URL, set the remote if not already configured, and push to that remote.
 This reduces reliance on a pre-installed git executable and improves onboarding for new users.
+- [ ] Add interactive prompts for repository URL input and directory selection
+- [ ] Implement progress indicators for cloning and setup operations
+- [ ] Enhance error messages for network issues and authentication problems
+- [ ] Add autocompletion for repository URLs and directory paths

 **Tests:**
 - [ ] Clones repo and initializes config correctly
 - [ ] Handles existing directory conflicts safely
 - [ ] Works with all supported profiles
 - [ ] UX is clear and error messages are helpful
+- [ ] Interactive prompts work for repository setup
+- [ ] Progress indicators display during cloning operations
+- [ ] Autocompletion works for repository URLs and paths

 **Acceptance Criteria:**
 ```bash